cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/btaguncertain.md

 	SFd = SF - ( uncertaintyForLFTagSF(corrpt, jet_eta.at(value_jet_n)));
   }
 ````
-This section first finds which type of jet it is (b = 5, c = 4, and light = anything else) and then gets the efficiency for the respected jet as well as calculates its scale factor.
+This section first finds which flavor of jet it is (b = 5, c = 4, and light = anything else) and then gets the efficiency for the respected jet, as well as calculates its scale factor.
 It also calculates its up and down quarked scale factors of the jet.
-Once this is done, the calculation part of the if statement can be calculated.
+Once these checks and calculations are complete, the following calulations can occur:
 ```
  MC *= eff;
  btagWeight *= SF * eff;
  btagWeightUp *= SFu * eff;
  btagWeightDn *= SFd * eff;
 ```
+These calculations are the probability of a given configuration of jets in MC simulation (`MC`) and data (`btagWeight`, `btagWeightUp`, and `btagWeightDn`).
-A similar process with a little bit different end calculation is done in the else statement of the very first if statement if the jet did not meet the medium cut.
+The same process with a little bit different probability calculating is done if the jet did not meet the desired cut.

-Once the for loop has finished, a final calculation for the event weights is done.
+Once these checks have finished for every jet you are looking at, a final calculation for the event weights is done.
 ```
 btagWeight = (btagWeight/MC);
 btagWeightUp = (btagWeightUp/MC);
 btagWeightDn = (btagWeightDn/MC);
 ```

 NOTE: There are many ways to go about calculating event weights.
-This [link](https://twiki.cern.ch/twiki/bin/view/CMSPublic/BtagRecommendation2011OpenData#Methods_to_Apply_b_Tagging_Effic) shows a couple of the ways to calculate the event weights.
-In POET, method 1a is the method of event calculating used.
+This [link](https://twiki.cern.ch/twiki/bin/view/CMSPublic/BtagRecommendation2011OpenData#Methods_to_Apply_b_Tagging_Effic) shows a couple of the different ways.
+In POET, method 1a is the method used.

 ### Uncertainties
-As we just saw in the calculating weights section above ,there are uncertainties that need to be considered.
+As we just saw in the "Calculating Weights" section above, there are uncertainties that need to be considered.
 These uncertainties are actually already taken into account in the .csv file.
-When looking at the scale factor equation, there should be a main equation followed by either an addition or subtraction of a number which is the uncertainty.
+When looking at the scale factor equation, there should be a main equation followed by either an addition or subtraction of a number, which is the uncertainty.
-#### Uncertainties for each flavor
+#### Uncertainties for Each Flavor
 In POET, there are 2 functions for the uncertainty, one for the b tag uncertainty and one for the light flavor tag uncertainty.
-The reason that there is not one specifically for c tagged jets is because c tagged jet's uncertainty is two times that of the b tagged jet's uncertainty so you can simply multiply the b tag uncertainty call by two as seen here `SFu = SF + (2 * uncertaintyForBTagSF(corrpt, jet_eta.at(value_jet_n)));`
+The reason that there is not one specifically for c tagged jets is because c tagged jet's uncertainty is two times that of the b tagged jet's uncertainty, so you can simply multiply the b tag uncertainty call by two, as seen here: `SFu = SF + (2 * uncertaintyForBTagSF(corrpt, jet_eta.at(value_jet_n)));`

-Here is what the b tag uncertainty function looks like:
+Here is what the b tag uncertainty function looks like, which returns the uncertainty given a jet momentum:
 ```
 double
 PatJetAnalyzer::uncertaintyForBTagSF( double pt, double eta){